Shenzhen Metro: Line 8

-Line 8, formerly known as Yantian line of the Shenzhen Metro opened on 28 October 2020, with a length of 20.377 km and a total of 7 stations.
-It connects the eastern suburbs of Liantang to Yantian Road.
+Line 8, formerly known as Yantian line of the Shenzhen Metro, opened on October 28, 2020, with a length of 20.377 km and a total of 11 stations.
+It connects the eastern suburbs of Liantang to Yantian Road, then towards the beach resorts at Dameisha and Xiaomeisha.
 However, this line serves as the extension of Line 2 in actual operation.
 The line is operated by SZMC (Shenzhen Metro Group).
-Line 8's color is orange, the same as Line 2.
+Line 8's color is dark orange, the same as Line 2.